Braving hazardous driving conditions: Why you need insurance

 In the UK most drivers associate hazardous driving conditions with wet weather and winter ice, but any conditions that affect your ability to drive as you normally would are in fact hazardous.

 These include hot weather, high winds, heavy rain, fog, snow, and ice.
 Each presents its own difficulties, requiring the driver or rider to pay particular attention to vehicle safety.
-So here is our guide to driving in hazardous conditions, how to prepare for them, and how your insurance policy might be affected.
+So here is our guide to driving in hazardous conditions, how to prepare for them, and how your vehicle insurance policy might be affected.

 Motorcyclists are especially affected by high temperatures and sunlight.
 If you’re taking your bike for a spin be sure to wear sunscreen, and take frequent breaks to keep hydrated.